Community Organized Relief Effort

 Community Organized Relief Effort, also known as CORE Response and formerly as J/P Haitian Relief Organization is a non-profit organization founded by actor Sean Penn and Ann Lee in response to the January 12, 2010 earthquake in Haiti.
 The organization was founded in 2010 and changed its name in 2019 to receive contracts and donations to work globally.
 In March 2020, CORE began administering free COVID-19 tests in the U.S. amid the COVID-19 pandemic.

 Origins

 The organization was founded by actor Sean Penn in the wake of the 2010 Haiti earthquake.
 J/P stood for Jenkins-Penn, a reference to Sanela Diana Jenkins, whose foundation supported initial relief efforts with Penn.
 Before starting the organization, Penn had never visited Haiti and did not speak French or Creole.
 When asked for his comment on his critics, he said he hopes they "die screaming of rectal cancer".

 In 2011, Penn said that he had a lifelong commitment to Haiti, and that when he was not working he would be in the country.

 J/P HRO changed its name to CORE (Community Organized Relief Effort) in 2019 as it expanded its relief efforts beyond Haiti.
-The organization added Ann Lee as a co-founder.
+The organization added Ann Lee as an honorary co-founder.